Sky Sports: La Liga

 Sky Sports was the long-time home of La Liga, the top-tier of Spanish domestic football, having broadcast the competition for 21 years.
 From the 2018–19 season, the rights to broadcast La Liga were won by Eleven Sports, then subsequently Premier Sports.
 During Sky Sports' tenure as La Liga broadcaster, live matches were broadcast on Friday, Saturday, Sunday and Monday nights.
 Towards the end of the contract, Sky Sports broadcast up to ten live matches each round with the coverage handled by the commentators who included Rob Palmer, Kevin Keatings, Jon Driscoll and Dominic Johnson.
 They would usually be joined by summarisers, Gerry Armstrong, Terry Gibson, David Phillips, Garry Birtles and Efan Ekoku.
 Highlights and weekly review of La Liga, were shown on Revista de La Liga, presented by the Spanish football experts.
 Mark Bolton, and Guillem Balagué.

 Eredivisie

 In 2014, Sky Sports signed an exclusive four-year deal to show live matches from the Dutch top-flight league Eredivisie.
 The commentary was taken from the world feed provided by IMG Worldwide.
 Starting with the 2018–19 season, live and exclusive rights were won by Eleven Sports.

 Chinese Super League

 In 2016, Sky Sports added another competition to its schedule of live football with the addition of the Ping An Chinese Football Association Super League.
 Commentary was from the World Feed, usually by Wayne Boyce, Paul Walker or Dan O'Hagan.
 From the start of the 2019 season, live and exclusive rights were won by Eleven Sports.

+Baller League UK

+In 2025, Sky Sports signed a deal to broadcast all matches from the six-a-side football competition Baller League UK on television in addition to its usual free-to-air broadcasting via the league's Twitch and YouTube channels.
+Apart from commercial breaks, the Sky broadcast did not differ from what was shown online.
+Whilst the deal was initially meant for Season 1, the deal was renewed for the next two seasons before Sky decided not to renew their deal, as well as declining further investment in the league, for Season 4 in August 2026.